integreat-io/integreat/README.md

 Integreat comes with a [standard data format](#the-data-format), which is the only format that will be exposed to the code dispatching the actions.
-The mapping, normalizing, and serializing will happing to and from this format, according to the defined datatypes and mapping rules.
+The mapping, normalizing, and serializing will happing to and from this format, according to the defined schemas and mapping rules.

 To deal with security and permissions, Integreat has a built-in concept of an ident.
 Other authentication schemes may be mapped to Integreat's ident scheme,